Dart, a language from Google to replace JavaScript and PHP

 It implements concurrency in the form of communicating actors with their own environment and has true classes.

-Faced with fundamental design problems in JavaScript that can not be solved by incremental improvements, Google opted for a radical solution: completely replaces the language with another, with a syntax that is between that of JavaScript and Java.
-But JavaScript is a language that is interesting in its overall design, it is the details that are weak and Dart unfortunately change the overall design to return to the classics.
+Faced with fundamental design problems in JavaScript that it see not solved by incremental improvements, Google opted for a radical solution: completely replaces the language with another, with a syntax that suppresses all the drawbacks of JS.
+But JavaScript is a language that is interesting in its overall design, it is the details that are weak and Dart unfortunately change also this innovative design to return to the classics.

-Google promises that programming will become interactive thanks to tools, you will edit and run a program directly, and change the code according to the results.
-For a Web application, it will be a revolution.
+Google promises that programming in Dart will become interactive thanks to tools, you will edit and run a program directly, and change the code according to the results.
+For a Web application, it will be a big advantage.

 Programs may be evolving.
-You can begin with a simple script with dynamic variables, which can be transformed into software when you add typed variables and classes.
+You can begin with a simple script with dynamic variables, which can be transformed into application where you add typed variables and classes.

-A Dart program can be executed by a virtual machine or compiled into JavaScript and thus produce a code usable by all browsers.
+A Dart program can be executed by a virtual machine for a desktop or mobile app (Dart Native), or compiled into JavaScript and thus produce a code usable by all browsers (Dart Web).

 - The main function executes the code after loading, and not step by step while the page is parsed as JavaScript.